ponylang/ponylang-mode/README.md

     (set-variable 'tab-width 2)))
 ```

-### Using `use-package`

-If you're using the excellent
+If you're using
 [`use-package`](https://github.com/jwiegley/use-package) to manage
-your configuration, you can use something like the following to
+your configuration, you can configure `ponylang-mode` like so:
-install and configure `ponylang-mode`:

 ```
 (use-package ponylang-mode